teamfam2014/webdev/projects/rmdb/exercises/exercise_08.md

 Add a `useEffect` to track changes to the URL input, and update the `src` of the preview `img` accordingly.

 **Bonus challenge**: Right now, as the user is typing, there's a *bunch* of bad image URLs being tried out.
 See if you can [debounce](https://redd.one/blog/debounce-vs-throttle) the logic so it only loads the image after there's a pause in the user's typing.
-Debounce won't work the way you might think with `useEffect`, so check out [this Stack Overflow answer](https://stackoverflow.com/a/61786423/2672869) for a deep-dive.
+Debounce won't work the way you might think with `useEffect`, so check out [this Stack Overflow answer](https://stackoverflow.com/a/61786423/2672869) and then read through [this article to deal with the ESLint errors](https://kyleshevlin.com/debounce-and-throttle-callbacks-with-react-hooks).